Tékumel FAQ

 (Source: Brett Slocum)

 Yes.
 U-Con (http://ucon-gaming.org/) is held every November in Ann Arbor, Michigan on the campus of the University of Michigan, Ann Arbor.
-They have a Tekumel Track with games in every time slot, and, often, a Tekumel LARP on Saturday night.
-Sunday morning usually has a tele-conference with Professor Barker himself.
+They have a Tekumel Track with games in every time slot.
 Members of the Thursday Night Group often attend.

 Credits